Extractions in Texarkana, TX

 Pulling teeth, as the saying goes, does not have to be a drawn-out, negative experience.
 We can perform tooth extractions quickly and with minimal discomfort to treat a host of dental conditions, including advanced gum disease.
-Patients suffering from broken, cracked, and/or excessively decayed or damaged teeth (that aren’t good candidates for the alternative treatment--root canal) will benefit from this often simple and straightforward procedure.
+Patients suffering from broken, cracked, and/or excessively decayed or damaged teeth (that aren’t good candidates for root canal treatment) will benefit from this often simple and straightforward procedure.
 We may recommend extractions, also called exodontias, in these situations:

 Whatever brings you to us for an extraction, expect to have a thorough examination, including X-rays, before we determine a course of action.
 You may feel apprehensive, so we dedicate ourselves to answering all of your questions before we proceed.
 Plan to discuss with us your medical history, any past extractions and associated problems with excessive bleeding, and any medications you take.
 In all but simple cases where the tooth is visible above the gum line, we may refer you to an oral surgeon.

 The day of your extraction, we anesthetize the area and carefully rock the tooth back and forth to expand the socket and loosen the ligaments.
-You will feel pressure, but should be “numb” to any real discomfort.
+You will feel pressure, but overall, you should be “numb” to any real discomfort.
 For post-extraction care and to protect the blood clot that will form in the empty tooth socket, we advise patients to avoid rinsing, spitting, sucking through straws, hot foods, cigarettes or alcohol during the first 24 hours.
-If alveolar osteitis, dry socket, occurs, we will recommend an immediate course of action.
-You should also adhere to a liquid diet during the first day and use clean gauze, or even tea bags, to pack the wound.
+If alveolar osteitis (dry socket) occurs, we will recommend an immediate course of action.
+You should also adhere to a liquid diet during the first day and use clean gauze or tea bags to pack the wound.
 Remember, a small amount of bleeding is normal and ice and acetaminophen will help with the swelling and discomfort.

 After 24 hours, you’ll begin a regimen of gentle, salt water rinses and resume your normal oral hygiene routine, taking care to avoid the empty socket and the adjacent teeth.
 Within two weeks, you can expect to feel significantly better.